 Can you put raw pork in slow cooker?

 Most definitely.
-We do this all the time with this amazing pork tenderloin slow cooker recipe and have made pork chops and apples in Crockpot too.
+We do this all the time with this pork tenderloin Crockpot recipe and have made Crockpot pork chops bone-in too.
 Some prefer to sear the outside on medium high heat until golden brown for a bit of texture and to keep the moisture really locked in there.
 You can but this step isn’t absolutely necessary either.

 pork chops and gravy in slow cooker